MapsPeople/docs/src/ios/v3/guides/search/index.md

 }
 ```

-## Clearing the map of your filter
+## Clear the map of your filter

 {% include "src/shared/guides/search/clear-search-filter-on-map.md" %}

-## Example of clearing you map filter to show all Locations again
+## Example of clearing your map filter to show all Locations again

 ```swift
 myMapControl.clearMap()